4AK1LLA/PVPCooldown/README.md

 1. Download release of the plugin from the [Releases](https://github.com/4AK1LLA/PVPCooldown/releases) section.
 2. Place the downloaded JAR file into the "plugins" directory of your server.
 3. Restart your server to enable the plugin.

+## TODO

+- Add ability for certain commands to be used even during PVP mode.
+For instance, the `/tell` command doesn't need to be restricted.